boson-ai/higgs-audio/examples/README.md

 # Example script for using HiggsAudio-V2

 > [!NOTE]
 > If you do not like the audio you get, you can generate multiple times with different seeds.
+In addition, you may need to apply text normalization to get the best performance, e.g. converting 70 °F to "seventy degrees Fahrenheit".
+Right now, the model has not been post-trained, we are working on post-training the model to further boosts and stabilize some of the emergent capabilities.

 We provide examples to explore the capability of HiggsAudio-V2.
-Right now, the model has not been post-trained, we are working on post-training the model to further boosts these capability.

 ## Single-speaker Audio Generation